aspose-pdf/Aspose.PDF-Documentation/en/net/basic-operations/set-privileges/_index.md

     // The path to the documents directory string dataDir = RunExamples.GetDataDir_AsposePdf_SecuritySignatures();

-    // Open a document with a password using (var document = new Aspose.Pdf.Document(dataDir + "Decrypt.pdf", "password"))
+    // Open the document with a password using (var document = new Aspose.Pdf.Document(dataDir + "Decrypt.pdf", "password"))
     {
         // Decrypt PDF
         document.Decrypt();
-        // Save updated PDF
+        // Save the document
         document.Save(dataDir + "Decrypt_out.pdf");
     }
 }